What is data literacy: core skills and assessment, including checklist and infographic

 Literacy is more than just reading and writing

 According to Wikipedia, literacy covers many aspects besides reading and writing.
 Literacy is the ability to work with, understand, and use information with a goal in mind.
-The term “literacy”, derived from Latin Littera (letter), involves knowledge of the spoken and written word, as well as the ability to transmit information through various media.
+The term “literacy”, derived from the Latin Littera (letter), involves knowledge of the spoken and written word, as well as the ability to transmit information through various media.

 Three competencies for literacy